 Students United represents the next generation of community leaders.
-The program provides opportunities for local students to utilize resources to make a positive impact on our community by supporting United Way.
+The program provides opportunities for local students to utilize resources to impact our community by supporting United Way.
 Members participate in United Way’s grant allocation process to learn more about the needs in the community.

-The program is targeted toward students in 9th –11th grade who are interested in developing leadership skills and creating opportunities for community engagement.
+The program is targeted toward 9th –11th-grade students interested in developing leadership skills and creating opportunities for community engagement.

 - Give students a better understanding of health, financial stability, and education needs in our community.